 8. Lasso Security

-Lasso Security earned recognition as a 2024 Gartner Cool Vendor for AI Security, providing real-time threat detection for prompt injection, command injection, and data exfiltration.
+Lasso Security focuses on real-time threat detection for prompt injection, command injection, and data exfiltration.

 Security-First Architecture

-The platform's plugin-based architecture enables multiple guardrail configurations—from basic token masking to Presidio-based PII detection (credit card, SSN, email, phone) to full AI safety scanning.
-The MCP Security Scanner provides reputation analysis before loading any server.
+The platform's plugin-based architecture enables multiple guardrail configurations, from basic token masking to Presidio-based PII detection, including credit card, SSN, email, and phone data, to AI safety scanning.
+The MCP Security Scanner provides reputation analysis before loading a server.

 Key Capabilities